Force Publique: Under the Congo Free State

-To command his Force Publique, Leopold II was able to rely on a mixture of volunteers (regular officers detached from the Belgian Army), mercenaries and former officers from the armies of other European nations, especially those of Scandinavia, Italy and Switzerland).
+To command his Force Publique, Leopold II was able to rely on a mixture of volunteers (regular officers detached from the Belgian Army), mercenaries and former officers from the armies of other European nations, especially those of Scandinavia, Italy and Switzerland.
 To these men, service in the Congo Free State offered military experience, adventure and—as they saw it—an opportunity to participate in a humanitarian endeavour.
-From 1886 to 1908 the officer corps consisted of 648 Belgians, 112 Italians, 53 Danes, 47 Swedes, 26 Norwegians and smaller numbers recruited from other nations, such as the United Kingdom and the United States.
+From 1885 to 1908 the officer corps consisted of hundreds of Belgians and dozens of Scandinavians, with smaller numbers recruited from other nations.

 Serving under these European officers was an ethnically-mixed African soldiery, who eventually became comparable to the askaris fielded by other European colonial powers.
-Many were recruited or conscripted from “warrior tribes” in the Haut-Congo, others were mercenaries drawn from Zanzibar and West Africa (Nigerian Hausas).
+Many were recruited or conscripted from “warrior tribes” in the Upper Congo, others were mercenaries drawn from Zanzibar and West Africa (Nigerian Hausas).
 The role required of the Force Publique was that of both defending Free State territory and of internal pacification.
-In the 1890s, the Force Publique defeated the African and Arab slavers in the course of the Congo–Arab War (1892–1894), which resulted in tens of thousands of casualties.
+In the 1890s, the Force Publique defeated the African and Arab slavers in the course of the Congo Arab war (1892–1894), which resulted in tens of thousands of casualties.
+In 1896, an expedition of several hundred Force Publique soldiers entered the territory of the Kingdom of Rwanda in an attempt to claim the area for the Congo Free State, setting up a camp at Shangi.
+This operation culminated in the Battle of Shangi, with the Force Publique winning a major victory over the Rwandan royal army.
+Regardless, the Force Publique subsequently withdrew due to internal problems as well as diplomatic pressure by the German Empire.

 As time went on, the Force Publique began to increasingly recruit and to rely on Belgian officers and native Congolese soldiers, so that the white and black foreign mercenaries had been mostly phased out by 1908.